maverick-AB/maverick-AB/README.md

 - 👋 Hi, I’m Avishek Bharti, freshman at IIT Kanpur.
-- 👀 I’m interested in Data Structures & Algorithms, Competitive Coding, Machine Learning & AI.
+- 👀 I’m interested in Data Structures & Algorithms, Competitive Coding, Machine Learning & Cryptography.
 - 🌱 I’m currently learning Algorithms & Web Development.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me : Mail me at "bhartiavi1123@gmail.com" or "avishekb20@iitk.ac.in"